stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Lady Petherham put her cup and saucer down, folding her hands in her lap with careful movements.
 She did not look at any of them as she began to speak, gazing instead into the distance.

 “It started just over three weeks ago,” she began.
 “Georgie was at school, of course.
 The housemaster said his screams roused near half the town.
 They thought at first it was just a nightmare, but then the matron saw the marks.
 As soon as I heard I sent Albert with Blaylock to bring him home.
 I hoped that might help, somehow.
 I had Doctor Edmonton examine him, but he could find nothing to explain his symptoms.
-Then last week I begged Father Bishop to come, and he... well he was no help either.”
+Then last week I begged Father Bishop to come, and he… well he was no help either.”

 She looked down at her hands, then back up, meeting Lord Havelock's gaze steadily.